-&lt;sup>39 Intended to fulfil the requirements of [RMA s32 (1)(b)(i)].
+39 Intended to fulfil the requirements of [RMA s32 (1)(b)(i)].

-Appro Appropriate to achieve plan ch Appropriate to Over Assess Proposed option Explana Explanation 1.
+Appropriate to Appropriate to achieve plan change purpose?
+Overall Pro oposed option Explanation 1.
 Resolve Overseer Update inequity 2.
 Provide consent application pathway 3.
 Achieve as soon as practicable achieve relevant One Plan (RPS or Plan) freshwater objectives?
-No immediate plan change, in favour of waiting for the outcomes of the Horizons' catchment review process (branded as Our Freshwater Future) The status quo is retained, with future changes to these provisions to come (at the earliest) once the outcomes of the Our Freshwater Futures programme are known and subsequent plan change processes are completed.
+Assessment A No immediate plan change, in favour of waiting for the outcomes of the Horizons' catchment review process (branded as Our Freshwater Future) The status quo is retained, with future changes to these provisions to come (at the earliest) once the outcomes of the Our Freshwater Futures programme are known and subsequent plan change processes are completed.
 Any plan change under this option would begin no earlier than 2023.
 In the meantime, the issues with the current provisions will continue.
 As well as that, there will be growing pressure on Horizons for the need to enforce the operative plan provisions before a new planning framework is in place.
 That would have significant additional social and economic costs.
-Yes - eventually Yes - eventually No Yes - eventually Inappro B Delete Table 14.2 and replace it with a new regime for allocating nitrogen losses from intensive farming land use activities Deletion of Table 14.2 is a significant departure from the nitrogen allocation framework in the operative One Plan.
+Yes - eventually Yes - eventually No Yes - eventually Inappropriate В Delete Table 14.2 and replace it with a new regime for allocating nitrogen losses from intensive farming land use activities Deletion of Table 14.2 is a significant departure from the nitrogen allocation framework in the operative One Plan.
 An alternative allocation methodology would need to be implemented.
 This would require a complete overhaul of the current natural capital based framework for allocation of nitrogen and new provisions developed using the new allocation framework.
 There is no commonly accepted alternative approach to allocation of nitrogen leaching currently available.
 Several regional councils have grappled or are grappling with this issue.
 Identification and evaluation of alternative nitrogen allocation will be considered during the Our Freshwater Futures programme and therefore have the same plan change timeframe as Option A. In the meantime, the issues with the current provisions will continue.
 Yes - eventually Yes - eventually No Yes - eventually?
-Inappro
+Inappropriate